***NIMCET 2020 Application Form has been released!!!***

 Age Limit: The candidate should be at least 20 years old in order to apply for NIMCET 2020.

 Note: Candidates who have done their graduation from Open universities are also eligible for appearing in NIMCET 2020 provided that their university should be approval from UGC/ AICTE and Distance Education Council (DEC) of Govt. of India.
+Know more about NIMCET Eligibility.

 The NIMCET Syllabus is based on general topics to check the candidate's basic knowledge in English, Aptitude, General Topics.
 There are four sections from which questions will be asked.
 These are Analytical Ability & Logical Reasoning, Computer Awareness, General English, and Mathematics.
 The syllabus will be decided by the National Institute of Technology Administering authority.